mako-framework/docs/02_routing_and_controllers/01_routing.md

 #### Assigning middleware

-Assigning middleware to a route is done using the `middleware` method.
-You can also pass an array of middleware if your route requires multiple middleware.
-Middleware will get executed in the order that they are assigned.
+Assigning middleware to a route can be done done using the `middleware` method.
+You can assign a single middleware or an array of middleware if your route requires multiple middleware.

 ```
 $routes->get('/articles/{id}', [Articles::class, 'view'])